David Shayler: Gender identity

-In an article in the London Evening Standard on 12 April 2012, Kane further discussed the Messiah claim and revealed that she was living as a transgender woman in a squat at Hackhurst Farm in Abinger Hammer, Surrey.
+In an article in the London Evening Standard on 12 April 2012, Shayler further discussed the Messiah claim and revealed that he was living as a transvestite under the name Delores Kane in a squat at Hackhurst Farm in Abinger Hammer, Surrey.

+As of 2017 he was living under his original name of David Shayler, with Dolores described as his "alter ego."